Port Phillip Gazette

 There were two Australian periodicals called The Port Phillip Gazette.

 The first was the second newspaper published in Melbourne, in the then Port Phillip District and what is now Victoria, Australia.
 It was first published by Thomas Strode and George Arden in 1838.

 The title was revived for an otherwise unrelated Melbourne literary magazine 1952-56.

 The original Gazette

 The first issue of the Port Phillip Gazette, a four-page weekly, appeared on 27 October 1838.
-From 1 January 1840, it was published bi-weekly, and in 1851, it became a daily newspaper.
+From 1 January 1840, until its discontinuation in that formation 1841, it was published bi-weekly.
+From August 1845 to Dec.
+1850 it was published as a daily newspaper the Port Phillip Gazette and Settler's Journal.